OctopusDeploy/blog/blog/2021-03/deploying-to-payara/index.md

 To rename the package to be more user-friendly, use the **Deployed package file name** option to specify a new name.
 Note that the name of the file affects the URL for the application.

-If **Deployed package file name** is left blank, it will use the original file name, so the URL on the Payara server will be something like `http://PayaraServer/petclinic.web.1.0.21022.194744`.
+If **Deployed package file name** is left blank, it will use the original file name, and the URL on the Payara server will be something like `http://PayaraServer/petclinic.web.1.0.21022.194744`.

 I entered `petclinic.war` so my URL looks like `http://PayaraServer/petclinic`.